proxer/ProxerLibJava/README.md

 persistent `CookieJar` internally, based on `SharedPreferences`.

 The second line passes a custom `OkHttpClient`.
-Note that it has no effect to set your `CookieJar` to it as that will be overriden.
+Note that it has no effect to set your `CookieJar` to it as that will be overridden.

 The third line passes a custom `Moshi` instance.